 While this is all great, it is good to help teach your kids how to do this themselves.
 My kids are very visual.
 They will do everything they see on a sign or a list much more frequently than they do if they have to remember on their own (or even if mom has to tell them).

 For this reason, I created a printable after school checklist.
 It is a simple way for them to remember what they need to do when they get home from school.
 We have ours hanging up in our pantry.
-They see it and reminded every day when they grab their snack.
+This way, they see it when they grab their snack, so the remember everything they need to do.

 Get your After School Schedule Printable